When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Easy to assemble tracks.

-• Produces real steam for a wow factor.
+• Produces real (safe) steam effects.

 Cons